AllHighOnly/HTML_Test/README.md

 - It just contains some simple coding, nothing to big.
 If you have any suggestions to improve it, message me ;)

 NEW RELEASES:
+- V0.0.1: Added a "Go back" button on every page which leads you back to the index page
 - V0.0.2: Some new minor visual changes
-- V0.0.1: Added a "Go back" button on every page which leads you back to the index page
+- V0.0.3: Added some new listing types
+          Hosted HTML on free hosting service

 ONLINE VERSION:
 - Free host: https://bit.ly/3H3fyfr